CrowdStrike/ember-toucan-core/docs/components/field/index.md

 </Form::Field>
 ```

-### Extending the Components
+### Attributes and Modifiers

-We have `...attributes` added to each sub component of the Field, so HTML attributes Ember modifiers can be added.
+We have `...attributes` added to each sub component of the Field, so HTML attributes and Ember modifiers can be added.

 ```hbs
 <Form::Field as |field|>